 Meeting with customers at their own place of business can be a wasteful practice for field sales teams.
 Getting held up in traffic can result in a bad experience for the customer so they should be given updates if the meeting time is going to change.
 Field sales people can reoptimize routes if they get held up and they can inform customers via template SMS messages while they are on the road.
 Tracking field sales teams is also helpful in finding new efficiencies.

 Whether it is rubbish collection, pest control or repairs to water or waste customers will want an accurate arrival time and ideally a live tracker of the vehicle or service person.
 For domestic waste collection there are obvious gains to be made from finding faster ways to navigate the stops list.

 How does route optimization software work?

 Route optimization algorithm

 The SmartRoutes algorithm takes into account two distinct data sets and merges them to create the most efficient route for a driver.
-The first data set is a mix of multiple travel time data sets that are collected by gps tracking organizations like Google Maps.
+The first data set is a mix of multiple travel time data sets that are collected by GPS tracking organizations like Google Maps.
 These data sets learn from millions of vehicles that typically take routes to understand the fastest way to navigate between points on a map.

 The second data set is the distinct parameters set by the person creating the route.
-Obviously, there are the stops on the route, but there are also items like time windows, vehicles sizes and restrictions, tolled roads versus untolled roads and so on.
+Obviously, there are the stops on the route, but there are also items like time windows, vehicle sizes and restrictions, tolled roads versus untolled roads and so on.

 Merging these elements and crunching the billions of possible variations in a matter of seconds is what produces the route for you.
 The fact that the route is sometimes unlike what a person might create manually is something that often comes up as a sticking point.
 "Our driver says your route doesn't make sense, he can do it quicker" is a typical response and one that we have tested against driver local knowledge many times.
-Unfortunately for human egos route optimizing tech always wins over an extended test period.
+Unfortunately for human egos, route optimizing tech always wins over an extended test period.